-The Student concentrates on the basic fundamentals of singing using vocal exercises and songs selected from the commercial song literature.
+The student concentrates on the basic fundamentals of singing using vocal exercises and songs selected from the commercial song literature.
 Course includes coaching sessions with class accompanist.
-(If Prerequisite is not met, enrollment is subject to audition.)
+(If prerequisite is not met, enrollment is subject to audition.)

-MUSIC 432 Commercial Voice II 1 UNIT - (CSU) LABORATORY 2 HOURS
+Commercial Voice II 1 UNIT (CSU) LABORATORY 2 HOURS.

-The Student concentrates on the singing voice using more difficult vocal exercises and songs from the many areas of commercial vocal music.
+The student concentrates on the singing voice using more difficult vocal exercises and songs from the many areas of commercial vocal music.
 Stylistic interpretation and performance practices are emphasized.
 Coaching sessions with class accompanist are included.
-(If Prerequisite is not met, enrollment is subject to audition.)
+(If prerequisite is not met, enrollment is subject to audition.)

-MUSIC 433 Commercial Voice III 1 UNIT (CSU)
+Commercial Voice III 1 UNIT (CSU) LABORATORY 2 HOURS.

 The more advanced singer concentrates on the study through performance of the stylistic interpretations and performances practices of the many areas of commercial vocal music.
 Course includes coaching sessions with class accompanist.
-(If Prerequisite is not met, enrollment is subject to audition.)
+(If prerequisite is not met, enrollment is subject to audition.)

-MUSIC 434 Commercial Voice IV 1 UNIT (CSU) LABORATORY 2 HOURS
+Commercial Voice IV 1 UNIT (CSU) LABORATORY 2 HOURS.

-Prerequisite: Music 433 with a satisfactory grade or equivalent.
 The advanced singer concentrates on the stylistic interpretations and performance practice of commercial vocal music, focusing on mic technique and the development of a unique personal style.
 Course includes coaching sessions with class accompanist.
-(If Prerequisite is not met, enrollment is subject to audition.)
+(If prerequisite is not met, enrollment is subject to audition.)